Opentrons/covid19/README.md

 # How it works

-We're automating a protocol based on [BP Genomics'](https://www.bpgenomics.com/) kits.
-It's split into 3 parts, intended to be run on 3 separate robots:
+We're automating a RT-qPCR based diagnostic protocol.
+We split it into 3 parts, intended to be run on 3 separate robots:

 * **Station A:** Sample intake
 * **Station B:** RNA extraction